Seniors' Nutrition: Tips and Guidelines for Healthier Eating

 Meat and meat alternatives—It's recommended that you have two or three servings of meat or meat alternatives per day.
 Choose lean cuts of meat or low-fat meat alternatives more often than higher-fat options.

-In addition to the food groups, think about your fluid intake.
-Seniors are more susceptible to dehydration, so consume a minimum of nine to 12 cups of fluids per day.
-They can include liquids like water, tea, pure fruit juice, and milk.
+In addition to the food groups, think about your fluid intake so that you can avoid the potential complications of dehydration.
+In seniors, thirst sensations often become weaker, so make a conscious effort to consume the amount of fluids your doctor recommends.
+For some seniors, that means consuming a minimum of nine to 12 cups of fluids per day.
+Those fluids can include liquids like water, tea, pure fruit juice, and milk.
 To help yourself consume that amount, drink a glass of water as soon as you wake up, always have a glass or bottle of water with you, and include a glass of water or a cup of tea with your meals.

 Signs of Poor Nutrition in Seniors